thomasdufourd/robotquest/ex3/README.md

  - display and refreshes the board steps after steps (with colours)

 ## How-to
-> You have to synchronize with this repository, as it might not have the last updates.
-Follow these instructions to synchronize.
+> You have to synchronize your forked repository with this present repository (_the upstream_), as **your** repository might not have the last updates.
+Follow these instructions to synchronize:

 ### Commit all your changes on `ex1` and/or `ex2`.
 From this directory: `/home/vagrant/Code/robotquest`, use the well known commands: